5 mins read

 Our research revealed that nearly three-quarters (74%) of women have symptoms related to perimenopause.
 From exploring the general data, it was revealed that women under the age of 40 showed similar symptoms as women over 40, which highlights that symptoms alone can’t be used to diagnose perimenopause.
 As perimenopause symptoms can mirror any number of other conditions, it’s important to use a blood test to analyse hormones alongside symptoms – especially in women under 40.

-Menopause stats
+menopause stats

 The top three most common symptoms reported by women who took the survey and answered with either ‘often’ or ‘always’ were: